 When larger groups are desirable, we think of the lighted school.
-There is no reason, it is often said, why schools should be unused in the evenings if there are adults eager to learn.
+There is no reason, it is often said, why schools be unused in the evenings if there are adults eager to learn.
 Public libraries in some centres are used by discussion circles.
 Churches, too, are using their halls for this continued learning by adults.
+The new armouries at Sault Ste.
+Marie, home of a Canadian Militia regiment, is to be used as a social and recreation centre by the whole community.

-Don't procrastinate
+Don't Procrastinate